giovanni-venturelli/jvx-multiselect-enhanced/README.md

 # \<jvx-multiselect\>

-A web component that offers a multipurpose material multiselect which handle both synchronous and asynchronous selections.
+A web component that offers a multipurpose material multiselect which handles both synchronous and asynchronous selections.

 ## Install jvx-multiselect